International Tax Law for Multinational Enterprises

 - Will have a basic understanding of the phenomenon of tax avoidance.
 Students will be familiar with the elements of tax systems used for tax avoidance, and they will be able to think and argue in an informed and relevant manner about the position of both countries and multinational enterprises in this field.
 They will also have a broad idea of the solutions presently debated.

-The course is scheduled to take place in September and October 2016.
-During this period there will be two sessions held during five weeks (on Mondays and Thursdays).
+The course is scheduled to take place in September and October 2018.
+During this period there will beten interactive classes (on Mondays and Thursdays).
 The detailed timetable for this course will be published on Blackboard.

 Mode of instruction

 The course will be taught through 10 interactive classes (2 × 45 minutes each).
-Every class session which will consist of (a mix of) a traditional / video lectures, class discussions based on assignments prepared and student presentations.
-Each student is required to give a 5-10 minute presentation during one of the lectures.
-Furthermore students are required to submit assignments in preparation of each class (through Blackboard).
+Every class session which will consist of (a mix of) a traditional / video lectures and class discussions based on assignments prepared.
+Students are required to submit assignments in preparation of each class (through Blackboard).